steel101/Wear-Sync-for-Breezy/README.md

 is a lightweight bridge application that seamlessly syncs detailed weather data from the [Breezy Weather Android app](https://github.com/breezy-weather/breezy-weather) to your Wear OS watch.

 ---

+## ⚠️ Important Support Notice & Disclaimer

+> [!IMPORTANT]
+> **This is an independent companion app.** It is built, designed, and maintained by an independent app developer.
+It is **not** officially affiliated with, endorsed by, or maintained by the official Breezy Weather development team.
+>
+> * **Do NOT report watch-related bugs to the Breezy Weather team:** The Breezy Weather maintainers will not take any bug reports, provide troubleshooting help, or offer support regarding this third-party Wear OS integration.
+> * **Where to get help:** If you encounter any bugs, sync issues, or setup problems, please leave all reports exclusively on **this repository's Issues page** so I can fix them for you.
+Thank you for your cooperation!

+---

 ## 🔍 What it does

 **Breezy Weather** is a fantastic open-source weather app, but it doesn't always have a native way to send its rich data to every Wear OS watch face or tile.
 This app acts as a secure, local **"sync bridge"**: